AstraZeneca/runnable/README.md

 # Hello from magnus

+Magnus is a datascience pipeline definition and execution tool.
+It provides a way to:

+- Define a pipeline steps and the flow.
+- Run the pipeline in any environment, local is default.
+- Store the run metadata and data catalogs and re-run in case of failures.

+Once the pipeline is proven to be correct and functional in any environment, there is zero code change required to deploy it elsewhere.
+The behavior of the runs are identical in all environments.
+Magnus is not a queuing or schedueling engine, but delegates that responsibility to chosen deployment patterns.

+### Short Summary

 Magnus provides four capabilities for data teams:

 - **Compute execution plan**: A DAG representation of work that you want to get done.
 Individual nodes of the DAG